 We're all looking forward to the snow melting, birds chirping, and the return of green spaces everywhere.
 Spring is also a time when we embark on a sometimes daunting indoor activity: spring cleaning.
-Whether you're starting the process now or putting it off until May, be sure to partner with ReStore to donate your unwanted items.
+Whether you're starting the process now or putting it off until June, be sure to partner with ReStore to donate your unwanted items.

-"Spring cleaning can be a great time to bring order to your home or business and donate items to the ReStore," said Robin Henrichsen, Director of ReStore Operations.
+"Spring cleaning can be a great time to bring order to your home or business and donate items to the ReStore," said Robin Henrichsen, Director of ReStores.
 "Individuals or businesses can drop off items at the two ReStore locations or request a pickup if you have a lot of items."

 What items can I donate to ReStore?